-Osprey is one of the few brands that is renowned for consistently producing quality backpacks of all types, with their daypacks being some of their most popular bags.
+Osprey is one of the few brands that are renowned for consistently producing quality backpacks of all types, with their daypacks being some of their most popular bags.

-The Osprey company is all about the backpacks and bags in generally.
-In fact they produce everything you can think of bag-wise: casual backpacks, child carriers, hydration packs, and backpack specifically design for outdoor activities.
-Cyclists, hikers, serious backpackers and even alpine climbers all rely on the quality of Osprey backpacks.
+The Osprey company is all about backpacks and bags in general.
+In fact, they produce everything you can think of bag-wise: casual backpacks, child carriers, hydration packs, and backpacks specifically design for outdoor activities.
+Cyclists, hikers, serious backpackers, and even alpine climbers all rely on the quality of Osprey backpacks.

 Features and Specs

 There are two sizes of the Talon 11 available:

 - Small/Medium (S/M): 549 cubic inches, 9 liters, weighs roughly 1.5lbs